 No two states have the same laws or fatality rates, though similarities can be seen at a glance.

 To a degree, a state’s gun laws are only as effective as those of its neighbors, since firearms are easily moved across state lines.
 Connecticut is surrounded by states with robust gun policy:

 Progressive states also appear to have a “halo” effect, lowering gun fatalities in adjacent states even when they have more lenient laws.13

-To illustrate this idea, Maine, New Hampshire and Vermont only have 11, 9 and 6 gun provisions, respectively, and some of the lowest firearm mortality rates in the nation.
-They are also hedged in by Massachusetts, New York, Connecticut and Rhode Island, who have a combined 320 gun laws.
+To illustrate this idea, Maine, New Hampshire, and Vermont only have 11, 9 and 6 gun provisions, respectively, and some of the lowest firearm mortality rates in the nation.
+They are also hedged in by Massachusetts, New York, Connecticut, and Rhode Island, which have a combined 320 gun laws.

 Are the laws contributing to lower gun death rates?

 A study released by the Journal of the American Medical Association (JAMA) suggests they are.
 Over 3,000 counties in the 48 contiguous U.S. were scored for their firearm death rates between 2010 and 2014.
 The results revealed that: